aakrosh/BAMreport/README.md

 * gccoverage.png : Variation of GC and coverage
 * insertlengths.pdf : Insert length distribution
 * readlengths.pdf : Variation of read lengths
+* fiveprimeclips.pdf : Frequency of clipping on the 5' end

 ## REQUIREMENTS
 These tools should work on any standard 64 bit Linux environment with